RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/webus2020/Exod.md

 <sup>8</sup> “It will happen, if they will not believe you or listen to the voice of the first sign, that they will believe the voice of the latter sign.
 <sup>9</sup> It will happen, if they will not believe even these two signs or listen to your voice, that you shall take of the water of the river, and pour it on the dry land.
 The water which you take out of the river will become blood on the dry land.”

-<sup>10</sup> <sup>a</sup>I am not eloquent, neither before now, nor since you have spoken to your servant; for I am slow of speech, and of a slow tongue.”
+<sup>10</sup> Moses said to Yahweh, “O Lord,<sup>a</sup> I am not eloquent, neither before now, nor since you have spoken to your servant; for I am slow of speech, and of a slow tongue.”

 <sup>11</sup> Yahweh said to him, “Who made man’s mouth?
 Or who makes one mute, or deaf, or seeing, or blind?
 Isn’t it I, Yahweh?
 <sup>12</sup> Now therefore go, and I will be with your mouth, and teach you what you shall speak.”